jackdesmarais/FATE_in_the_BAWG/_PCs/awnna_breeze.md

 <div style="flex: 1; min-width: 300px;" markdown="1">

 ## Aspects
-1. High Concept: **Magic user who intuitively connects to manmade/created things and can enhance her functions without thought**
+1. High Concept: **Naturally gifted mechanic who has an uncanny skill to understand and work with technology of all kinds**
-2. Trouble: **Doubts her abilities when others are relying on her**
+2. Trouble: **Is sometimes overconfident and ends up pushing her limits, physically and/or intellectually, if she begins to fail**
-3. Goal: **Wants to learn to create things**
+3. Goal: **To make herself wings (not a wing suit) that allow her to fly as fast as Isu**
 4. Connections: **Everyone is creative and she feels drawn to it/inspired by them**
 5. Wild Card: **Has a pet dragon named Isu that she can communicate with/understand**